 To enhance management oversight functions of the Group Board of Directors, we have adopted the governance system of a company with an audit committee in accordance with the Companies Act of Japan.
-The Group Board of Directors consists of one (1) Director who is not a member of the Group Audit Committee and three (3) Directors who are members of the Group Audit Committee.
-The Group Board of Directors meet once a month for regular Group Board Meetings or as and when necessary for Special Group Board Meetings to enable prompt and appropriate management and executive decision making.
+The Group Board of Directors consists of one (1) Director who is not a member of the Group Audit Committee and three (3) Directors who are members of the Group Audit Committee (out of which two (2) are Independent Non-Executive Directors (Statutory Audit and Supervisory Committee Members)).
+The Group Board of Directors meet once a month for regular Group Board Meetings or as and when necessary for Extraordinary Group Board Meetings to enable prompt and appropriate management and executive decision making.

-The Group Audit Committee is composed of three (3) Non-Executive Directors and is responsible for monitoring the legality and appropriateness of the Directors' business execution.
+The Group Audit Committee is composed of three (3) Directors (including two (2) Independent Non-Executive Directors (Statutory Audit and Supervisory Committee Members)) and is responsible for monitoring the legality and appropriateness of the Directors' business execution.

-In addition to the Group Board Meeting, a Director who are a full-time member of the Group Audit Committee, also attends other meetings within the Group where he/she actively speaks from an independent standpoint based on his/her expertise and experience, and inspect important internal documents in daily audits to audit the lawfulness of the business operations.
+In addition to the Group Board Meeting, a Non-Executive Director who is a full-time Statutory Audit and Supervisory Committee member of the Group Audit Committee, also attends other meetings within the Group where he/she actively speaks from an independent standpoint based on his/her expertise and experience, and inspect important internal documents in daily audits to audit the lawfulness of the business operations.
 We believe that this system realizes fair and transparent management as well as ensures objectivity and neutrality of the management oversight function.

 The image below outlines the corporate governance system of YCP Group.